BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Experiments

 \subsection{Validness of SRGR}

-A user study is conducted to evaluate the validness of SRGR.
-Firstly, we randomly trim the motion sequences with rendered results into clips that are around the 40s.
+A user study is conducted to evaluate the validity of SRGR.
+Firstly, we randomly trim the motion sequences with rendered results into clips which are around 40s.
 For each clip, the participants are asked to evaluate the gesture based on its diversity which is the number of non-repeated gestures.
 Besides, the participants then need to score its attractiveness which should be based on the motion itself instead of the content of the speech.
-Totally 160 participants took part in the evaluation study, each of them evaluates 15 random clips of gestures.
-Both of the questions follow a 5-points Likert scale which allows us to calculate the users' subjective score of the gesture diversity and attractiveness respectively.
-The experimental results are shown in Fig. \ref{fig:fig6} (left), which implies that there is a strong correlation between the attractiveness of a gesture and its diversity.
-More importantly, Fig. \ref{fig:fig6} (right) shows that SRGR is closer to the human perception in evaluating the diversity of gesture than the equal weight sum of L1 distance.
+Totally 160 participants took part in the evaluation study, and each of them evaluated 15 random clips of gestures.
+There are totally 200 gesture clips including the results generated by using the methods from Seq2Seq \cite{yoon2019robots}, S2G \cite{ginosar2019learning}, A2G \cite{li2021audio2gestures}, MultiContext \cite{yoon2020speech}, and ground truth, 40 clips for each with the same speaker data.
+Both of the questions follow a 5-points Likert scale.
+As shown in Figure \ref{fig:fig6}, we found a large variance in L1 diversity even though we used 100 gesture segments to calculate the average L1 distance, (usually around 40 segments \cite{li2021ai,li2021audio2gestures}).
+Secondly, generated results with strong semantic relevance but a smaller motion range, such as Seq2Seq, obtained a lower L1 diversity than A2G, which has a larger motion range, yet the statistical evidence that humans feel that Seq2Seq has higher diversity than A2G.
+An explanation is a human evaluating diversity not only on the range of motion but also on some other implicit features, such as expressiveness and semantic relevancy of the motion.

-\subsection{Data Quality}
+\subsection{Data quality}

-To evaluate the captured ground truth motion data quality, we compare our proposed dataset with the widely used mo-cap dataset Trinity\cite{ferstl2018investigating}.
-We conduct the user study based on the comparison of clips sampled from ground truth, and generated results by motion synthesis networks trained in each dataset.
-For Trinity dataset, it has a total of 23 sequences, with 10 minutes each.
+To evaluate the captured ground truth motion data quality, we compare our proposed dataset with the widely used mocap dataset Trinity \cite{ferstl2018investigating} and in-the-wild dataset S2G-3D \cite{ginosar2019learning,habibie2021learning}.
+We conducted the user study by comparing clips sampled from ground truth and generated results using motion synthesis networks trained in each dataset.
+The Trinity dataset has a total of 23 sequences, with 10 minutes each.
 We randomly divide the data into 19:2:2 for train/valid/test since there is no standard for splitting.
-For our dataset, we used only the English part for training, and divided the data randomly into 50:5:5.